 Get a DistributedTransactionAdmin instance

-TransactionFactory transactionFactory = TransactionFactory.create("<configuration file path>");
+TransactionFactory transactionFactory = TransactionFactory.create("<CONFIGURATION_FILE_PATH>");

 DistributedTransactionAdmin admin = transactionFactory.getTransactionAdmin();